eic/eic-smear/README.md

 BuildTree accepts the name of an input file, the output directory, and the number of events to generate (-1 for all);
 IMPORTANT: The file type is by default assumed to be pythia6.
 For other files, please make sure to include the generator name in the filename.
+Currently accepted are pythia, pepsi, lepto, rapgap, djangoh, beagle,milou, sartre, simple

 #### Smear the tree
 ```